Debrief: information provided for a participant at the end of a study by the researcher.

 In Integrated SocioPsychology, ego defence mechanisms are reframed as selfplex defence mechanisms.

-Dependency Theory: in World Sociology the theory explaining how Third World countries have been manipulated (via Colonialism) into becoming dependent on more powerful countries for investment, trade, aid, debt relief, charity, etc.
+Dependency Theory: the theory that explains how Third World countries have been manipulated (via colonialism) into becoming dependent on more powerful countries – especially their former colonial masters – for investment, trade, aid, debt relief, charity, etc.

 Dependency Culture: a way of life where people (theoretically) become incapable of independence and rely on the state to meet their needs.